 John M. McManamon, S.J.
 (Ph.D., University of North Carolina, 1984; M.A., University of Detroit, 1975; B.A., University of Detroit, 1973) is Professor of History at Loyola University Chicago where he first taught from 1984-1997 and then again from 2005-present.
 He has offered a variety of courses, including both parts of the introductory Western Civilization curriculum; advanced undergraduate courses on Ancient Rome, the Italian Renaissance, the Reformation, the History of the City of Rome, the Cult of Peter in Primitive Christianity, Shipwreck Archaeology, and Humor in Western History; and graduate courses on the Historiography of the Later Middle Ages / Renaissance, Urban and Social History of the Renaissance, Medieval and Renaissance Seafaring, and Medieval and Post-Medieval shipwrecks.
-He currently sits on the department’s Undergraduate Programs Committee and the Student Recognition Committee, and he is a former director of History’s Undergraduate Programs and former Academic Dean of the Interdisciplinary Graduate Program for Jesuit Studies.
+Fr.
+McManamon is an elected member of the Chair's Advisory committee and currently sits on the department’s Undergraduate Programs Committee and the Student Recognition Committee.
+He is a former director of History’s Undergraduate Programs and former Academic Dean of the Interdisciplinary Graduate Program for Jesuit Studies.

 Fr.
 McManamon is a Fellow of the American Academy in Rome (Post-classical humanistic studies, 1982-83) and a Fellow of Villa I Tatti in Florence, the Harvard Center for Renaissance Studies (NEH fellowship, 1985-86).
 He has earned a number of other fellowships and grants, including Faculty Research Grants from Loyola University Chicago, the most recent in 2011-2012, a summer research grant from the Center for Medieval and Renaissance Studies at UCLA (2009), and research grants from the Gladys Krieble Delmas Foundation (1999 and 2001).
 He won a fellowship to participate in the National Endowment for the Humanities/Newberry Library Institute in the Italian Archival Sciences (1988).
 Fr.
 McManamon worked as a Visiting Scholar in the Nautical Archaeology Program at Texas A & M University (1997-98), and he has taught as a Visiting Professor at John Carroll University (1993), Loyola Marymount University (1999-2000), and the Jesuit School of Theology at Berkeley (2001-2002).
 He began his teaching career offering courses in sophomore Latin and junior Greek in the Department of Classical Languages at St. Ignatius High School in Cleveland, Ohio (1975-1977).
 On multiple occasions, he has been nominated for the Loyola Sujack Teaching Award, and he was voted Honors Teacher of the Year for Loyola’s Water Tower Campus in 1988.